Jacob608/Split_Mfp5_Simulations/README.md

 -->

 # Split Mfp5 Simulations
-Instructions to generate and run simulations presented in J. Graham and S. Keten "Increase in charge and density improves strength and toughness of mfp5 inspired protein materials" ACS Biomaterials Science and Engineering 2023
+Instructions to generate and run simulations presented in J. Graham and S. Keten "Increase in charge and density improves strength and toughness of mfp5 inspired protein materials" ACS Biomaterials Science and Engineering 2023.
+Optional posttranslational modification to DOPA included.

 If you use this tool, please cite the above paper.